ElectrifAi/model-aws-transaction-classification/input_output_description.md

 | AMOUNT                 | Y                 | The amount involved in the invoice                          |

-- Output: a JSON list of objects contaning, for each record in the original orderthe following fields:
+- Output: A list of JSON objects containing the fields listed below.
+Reference file: sample.csv.out
 	- TRANSACTION_ID  : Unique transaction ID of the transaction
 	- PREDICTION      : Prediction of the transaction type

- - Reference file: sample.zip.out